On this page you will find all kinds of essential Class 4 info, including:

 NOTE: Most Google Classroom assignments will be done in class, but you can check the student's progress from home.
 When you do so, you will be logging in AS the student.
 If you are giving support or suggestions to your child (for example with grammar revisions to writing assignments), please do so in a way that still allows the student to be the one DOING the work and writing any comments or questions.
 If you would like to personally communicate with me about an assignment, please do so through email, by phone, or in person.
 THANK YOU in advance for your support and cooperation with this!

-Although we will be using a wide variety of learning resources and materials in addition to textbooks (in keeping with the philosophy of the new curriculum), each student will still have a personally assigned textbook for Science and Religion.
+Although we will be using a wide variety of learning resources and materials in addition to textbooks (in keeping with the philosophy of the new curriculum), each student will still have a personally assigned textbook for a few subjects.
 These are expensive resources which must be treated with care.
 The students are only to take the books home when they have homework or studying to do (rare), and they MUST be returned EVERY day (if taken home at all) so that they can be used when needed at school.
 Students may ONLY use the book with the number that is assigned to them for each subject, and will be held responsible for any lost or damaged books at the end of the year.
 Please help us by talking with your child about stewardship of ALL borrowed materials.

 I am looking forward to a great school year!
 If you have any questions about the Grade Four Program or about your child’s learning, please do not hesitate to contact me.